 It’s actually quite easy to find out what Google knows about you when you know where to look!
 All you need to do is follow the step-by-step instructions below:

-- Under this Data & privacy page you’ll find History Settings, Ad Settings, and more.
+- On the Data & privacy page, you’ll find History Settings, Ad Settings, and more.

-- Now you’ll see How your ads are personalized.
+- Now you’ll see how your ads are personalized.
 You might be surprised by what Google knows!
+(And that’s just what it uses to target ads!)

 How do I manage the data Google has about me?